 - This entails obtaining answers to the following questions:

-- When, how, and where the problem started?
+- When, how, and where does the problem start?

 - What’s the nature of the problem?